 The Commissioner has an investment portfolio consisting of reserves and short-term cash flows (including on-call cash investments).
-We continue to invest according to a low risk, high quality lending list as outlined in the Investment Strategy for 2017/18.
-Cash balances reached an average of £85.5m during the year and this generated interest of £0.647m, which was a small decrease over the £0.783m achieved in 16/17, with the average yield being maintained at around 0.76%.
-At 31 March 2018 the investment holding stood at £54.0m.
+We continue to invest according to a low risk, high quality lending list as outlined in the Investment Strategy for 2018/19.
+Cash balances reached an average of £63.728m during the year and this generated interest and dividends of £0.653 m, which was an increase over the £0.647m achieved in 17/18, with the average yield being maintained at around 1.06%.
+At 31 March 2019 the investment holding stood at £31.4m.

-In November 2017, the Bank of England increased the base rate of interest to 0.50%, having previously held this at 0.25% since August 2016.
+In August 2018, the Bank of England increased the base rate of interest to 0.75%, having previously held this at 0.5% since November 2017.
 Although an increase, the rate remains historically low.
-Low base rates benefit the Commissioner in that he is able to borrow to finance the capital programme at very low rates.
+Low base rates benefit the Commissioner in that he is able to borrow (if required) to finance the capital programme at very low rates.
 However, the downside means that the rates of return on interest received on surplus cash balances, which are credited to the income and expenditure account, and which helps to reduce the burden on the council tax payer, are very low.